ISEB – Independent Schools Examinations Board

 - they have been offered a place at a senior school subject to their passing the examinations

-- they are entered for internal marking, in which case the papers are marked by the candidate’s junior school
+- they are entered for internal marking, in which case the candidate’s junior school marks the papers

 The examinations are usually taken in the candidate’s current school.
 11+ candidates sit examinations in English, Mathematics and Science when they are in Year 6, usually for girls’ schools.
 13+ candidates also sit examinations in these core subjects, alongside papers selected from a wide range of humanities, languages and classical subjects.

-The 11+ examinations may be taken in the autumn or spring term of Year 6 prior to entry to senior school the following September.
-The 13+ examinations are taken in the autumn, spring or summer term of Year 8, again prior to entry to senior school the following September.
+The 11+ examinations may be taken in the autumn or spring term of Year 6 before entry to senior school the following September.
+The 13+ examinations are taken in the autumn, spring or summer term of Year 8, again before entry to senior school the following September.
 Senior schools decide at which stage in the year the examinations are to be taken.

 ISEB Common Pre Tests:

-The Common Pre-Tests are designed to give senior independent schools information about prospective pupils’ attainment and potential, prior to further assessment in Year 8.
+The Common Pre-Tests are designed to give senior independent schools information about prospective pupils’ attainment and potential before further assessment in Year 8.
 The tests are commissioned from GL Assessment which has long been associated with providing high-quality and reliable assessments in education.
-The tests are normally taken in Year 6 or Year 7 when a pupil is aged between 10 and 12.
+The tests are normally taken in Year 6 or Year 7 when a pupil is between 10 years and 12 years.

 The key features of the tests are: